A user has asked: Are Telegram BTC Ads legit?

-Telegram isn’t a scam, it’s like Whatsapp or any other messenger service, Bitcoin trading isn’t a scam.
-What is a scam is people flogging dodgy trading signal services on it.
+Telegram isn’t a scam, it’s like Whatsapp or any other messenger service, all Bitcoin trading isn’t a scam, just as trading the stock market isn’t a scam.
+What is a scam is people flogging dodgy trading signal services claiming then can make money.

 I got a text a while ago from a friend asking me: